Resomation is an alternative to cremation and burial which offers a number environmental benefits including:

 Just like flame cremation the remains consist of bone ash.
 These are placed in an urn and returned to the loved ones.
 The ash from Resomation is pure white.

 The price will be determined by the equipment operator (Resomation Ltd does not operate the equipment but supplies it to industry operators).
 Similarly to cremation this will vary from country to country and will depend upon how widely the process is adopted.
 So far it seems the process is very similar in pricing.

-In the US and Canada the process is already regulated in more than 19 states and several provinces and is in the process of being considered in many others.
-In the USA Resomation is marketed as Green Cremation in Minnesota and sometimes referred to as water cremation.
+In the US and Canada the process is already regulated in 27 states and several provinces and is in the process of being considered in many others.

 The Resomation process is gaining momentum across the globe including Ireland, Europe and Australia.
 For further information on water cremation across the globe click here

 For those of you who feel strongly committed to Resomation we would encourage you to contact the relevant authorities in your region to apply pressure to make it an available choice.